 There are currently no scheduled performances of Five Brahms Waltzes in the Manner of Isadora Duncan.
-It was last on stage 18 October—12 November 2014 as part of the Autumn 2014/15 season.
+It was last on stage 18 October—12 November 2014.

 Isadora Duncan (1877–1927) is an iconic figure in dance, renowned for her impassioned movements and her musicality.
 In reference to Duncan's own Brahms Waltzes, Frederick Ashton sets five waltzes from Brahms's op.39.

 Frederick Ashton saw Isadora Duncan dance in London in 1921.
 It was to be one of the most enduring influences on his life.
 Duncan's freedom of movement, the driven intensity of her dancing and the way in which she seemed to fuse music and dance, were all profound influences on Ashton's own choreographic style.
 Almost fifty years after seeing her perform, Ashton recalled, 'She had the most extraordinary quality of repose.
 She would stand for what seemed quite a long time doing nothing, and then make a very small gesture that seemed full of meaning'.